The Great Giving Up

 a 100k loan, she says,

-but student loans
+but student loans are different.

 Fuck, I say.

-Yeah, she says.
+Yeah, she says,

-Consider it your mortgage, hon.
+consider it your mortgage, hon.

-I shrug.
 She buys me a beer.

 In my last year of school,